go-gorp/gorp/README.md

 Note that these databases are not covered by CI and I (@coopernurse) have no good way to test them locally.
-So please try them and send patches as needed, but expect a bit more unpredicability.
+So please try them and send patches as needed, but expect a bit more unpredictability.

 ## Sqlite3 Extensions